2 Helpful / 0 Not

 quick practice course

-- CHARACTER - Perhaps the best thing about youth park is the feeling that you know the space is dedicated to disc golf.
-There's a bunch of picnic tables for seating, more than half of the tees are shaded, there's good hole signage, there's a community board with course map, there's trash cans, there's a few extra pin placements (1,2,7,14) and there's a practice basket. (unfortunately not used often due to location)
+- CHARACTER - Clearly the best thing about Youth park is the feeling that you know the space is dedicated to disc golf.
+There's a bunch of picnic tables for seating, more than half of the tees are shaded, there's good hole signage, there's a community board with course map, there's trash cans, there's a few extra pin placements (1,2,7,14) and there's a practice basket. (unfortunately not used often due to its location)

-- TEE PADS - They are all concrete and are generously long. at least 16 feet in length.
-Well above average in my opinion.
+- TEE PADS - They are all concrete and are generously long. at least 12 to 16 feet in length.
+Well above average in my opinion and more than you'll need.

-- SCORECARD PROVIDED - As of my 62 course played, this is the only free course that provided a free scorecard.
-They are located in the mailbox on #1 tee.
+- SCORECARD PROVIDED - As of my 109 courses played as of this revision, this is the only free course that provides a free scorecard.
+They are located in the mailbox on (1) tee.

 - MAINTENANCE - The grounds are mowed weekly.
-I've played over thirty rounds here and never saw the grass higher than 6 inches.
-Despite the heavy use, trash was in check.
+I've played nearly a hundred rounds here and never saw the grass higher than 6 inches.
+Despite the heavy use, trash has always been in check.

 - QUICK PLAY - A single, can easily complete a full 18 in under 45 minutes. groups of 4 usually play in under two hours, sometimes even an hour and a half.